sagiking/Auto-Schedule-Task-Filter/README.md

 ## Usage
-The program can be executed via the command line with the following options:
+The program can be executed via the command line with the following options.
+Please note that the program needs to be run in an elevated Command Prompt with administrator privileges:

 ## Arguments
 - `-u`, `--username`: Filter tasks by username.